microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Defender for Cloud Academy.md

 ### Sessions
 * [Introduction to Microsoft Defender for Cloud](https://www.youtube.com/watch?v=SPle4DyJ00A) - An introduction session for Microsoft Defender for Cloud, exploring key security challenges facing the industry, Defender for Cloud's core features, its comprehensive protection across varying workloads, along with a demo showcasing baseline capabilities for all of your Azure, on-premises, and multicloud (Amazon AWS and Google GCP) resources.

+* [Planning for Microsoft Defender for Cloud](https://www.youtube.com/watch?v=8Y6v2vUdAJ4) - In this session, we will explore how to best prepare your organization for Microsoft Defender for Cloud adoption.
+Learn about key areas to consider when planning, overall pricing, enhanced security features, and a demo for a hands-on walk-through.

 ### Learning Path
 TBD